Funding Big Ideas for Real Impact

 We're funding projects that help people with dementia use technology to live more independently.

-We are offering funding of up to £100,000 to support projects that help people with dementia to live more independently.
+We are funding projects of up to £100,000 to support projects that help people with dementia to live more independently.

-We are looking for projects that align with one or more of our four technology domains: Inequity, Independence, Innovation, and Integration.
+We are funding projects that align with one or more of our four technology domains: Inequity, Independence, Innovation, and Integration.
 You can find out more about TEDI’s guiding principles, and what each of these means in practice on our About page.

 This funding is part of a wider research investment supported by EPSRC, Alzheimer's Society, and NIHR, designed to meaningfully impact the future of living with dementia through innovation.